conzaytsev/Potential_promoter_search/README.md

-# Potential_promoter_search
+# Potential promoter search

+	Copyright (C) 2022 Konstantin Zaytsev

+	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+	You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+## Introduction

-Here are several programs, which can be used to perform promoter sequence classification and potential promoters search in genome.
+Here are several programs, which can be used for promoter sequence classification and potential promoters search in genome.
 Promoter classification is done using genetic algorithm and MAHDS method.

 MAHDS calculation is performed on a remote server, which is accessed via web connection.